whg-training/statistics-course/Genes/practicals/Genes across species/Introduction.md

 6. *Write short functions.*
 7. *Give things good names.*

-There are of course lots of other principles that we could apply, but these are the ones I stick by.
+There are of course lots of other principles that we could apply, but these are ones I tend to focus on.

 ### A comment on comments